Kalmat/ColorOutOfSpace/README.md

 ### THE INFECTION ###

-* You just need to walk on any infected block (dirt, rock or wood)
+* You just need to walk on any infected block (infected dirt, rock or wood... well, you'll notice)
 * Apart from other disgraceful effects, at this point you will not be able to loot anything from mining (you still can loot chests and hunt for food)

 ### THE QUEST FOR A CURE ###